J-Xian/J-Xian.github.io/blog.md

 layout: default
 title: Blog
 ---
+<h1 class="text-4xl md:text-5xl font-bold text-transparent bg-clip-text bg-gradient-to-r from-blue-400 to-purple-600">Cybersecurity Reports</h1>

-## Blog (This page contains placeholder content for layout and testing purposes.
+## (This page contains placeholder content for layout and testing purposes.
 Updates coming soon.)

+## Blog

 ### My OSCP Journey & VAPT Reports
 Welcome to my blog, where I document my journey to becoming a certified penetration tester.
 This section features professional-grade Vulnerability Assessment and Penetration Testing (VAPT) reports.
 Each report is a detailed account of a simulated engagement, from initial reconnaissance to exploitation and post-exploitation.